janousch/unreal-engine-style-guide/README.md

 *A mostly reasonable approach to Unreal Engine*

-Heavily inspired by the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript).

-## Repo Notice

-This repo is now located at https://github.com/Allar/ue5-style-guide.
-The default branch of this repository has been renamed `main`.

-## This is currently for UE4.
-For UE5/v2, see the v2 branch
-## Linter and Style Guide Documentation

-More technical documentation regarding Linter and the Style Guide can be found at our [ReadTheDocs](https://ue4-style-guide.readthedocs.io/en/latest/) page.

-## Discuss This Style Guide

-Gamemakin LLC has a public Discord channel at http://discord.gamemak.in with a #linter channel if you'd like to discuss all things style guide and Linter plugin.

 ## Linking To This Document

 Every section of this style guide is numbered for both easy reference and easy linking.
 You can link to any section directly by simply append a hash tag and the section number to the end of http://ue4.style